 James Minogue, Ph.D., talks about his research and explains how he uses haptic technology to make 'invisible' science theories accessible for elementary-aged students.

 Prepare to be a scholar leader with one of the leading colleges of education in the nation.

-In Education Research Productivity by Faculty in N.C.
-(U.S. News)
+In Scholarly Activities by Education Faculty in N.C.
+(Academic Analytics)

-Ranked in Value Among Colleges of Education in N.C.
+Nationally in U.S. News Ranking Among All Colleges of Education